© Crown copyright 2005

-Leibovici D, Gofrit ON, Stein M et al. Blast injuries: bus versus open-air bombings - a comparative study of injuries in survivors of open-air versus confined space explosions.
+Leibovici D, Gofrit ON, Stein M and others.
+Blast injuries: bus versus open-air bombings - a comparative study of injuries in survivors of open-air versus confined space explosions.
 J Trauma 1996; 41(6): 1030-5.

 Leibovici D, Gofrit ON, Shapira SC.
 Eardrum perforation in explosion survivors: is it a marker of pulmonary blast injury?
-Ann Emerg Med 1999; 34(2): 168-72.
+Ann Emerg Med 1999; 34(2): 168 to 172.

 Lucic M. Therapy of middle ear injuries caused by explosive devices.
 Vojnosanit Pregl 1995; 52(3): 221 to 224.

 Roth Y, Kronenberg J, Lotem S and others.
 Blast injury of the ear.
 Harefuah 1989; 117(10): 297 to 301.

 Sprem N, Srecko B, Dawidowsky K. Croatian Medical Journal 2001; 42(6): 642 to 645.